DRAFT

 - Retrieval Lines.
 In general, entrants must maintain a load rated retrieval line connected to their harness during vertical confined space entry (i.e., manholes and deep vertical spaces such as storm drains) to enable a means for body support during retrieval.
 The retrieval line should be immediately accessible by the attendant(s), but it does not necessarily need to be tied off full time above the confined space.
 If the retrieval line causes a demonstrated danger of entanglement or hazardous impediment such that a greater hazard is created, then the conditions will be evaluated on a case-by-case basis and only then exempted by the designated Entry Supervisor.

 - Self-rescue equipment, including a tripod with winch, life line, and rescue pole must be immediately available at the location of entry during vertical space entry operations for either Facilities MRO work or construction-related work where the Alameda County Fire Department is not relied upon as a primary rescue provider.
 For example, an Entry Team may choose to use a manhole ladder as the primary means for entry/exit; however; a tripod with winch, life line and rescue pole must still be available at the job site.
-Descriptions of self-rescue equipment appear below.
+Descriptions of self-rescue equipment appear at the end of this work process.

 - Guarding must always be used for vertical confined spaces.
 Guarding requires the use of a collapsible, steel guard gate to warn and prevent pedestrians and workers from falling into an open confined space.